NASA-AMMOS/AIT-Core/doc/source/configuration_intro.rst

 config.yaml
 -----------

-BLISS uses **config.yaml** to load configuration data for the command, telemetry, Event Verification Record, and Binary Stream Capture components.
-The filename paths for each component should be considered relative to the location of **config.yaml**.
+BLISS uses **config.yaml** to load configuration data for the command (cmddict), telemetry (tlmdict), Event Verification Record (evrdict), Binary Stream Capture (bsc), and Logging (logging) components.

+* cmddict - defines the location of the Command Dictionary YAML file
+* evrdict - defines the location of the Event Verification Record (EVR) Dictionary YAML file
+* tlmdict - defines the location of the Telemetry Dictionary YAML file
+* bsc - defines the location of the Binary Stream Capture (BSC) YAML configuration file.
+* logging - defines the name to be associated with the Logger component (defaults to 'bliss') and the host to push the output syslog information (defaults to 'localhost')

+The filename paths should be considered relative to the location of **config.yaml**.
 If you have **hostname** specific configuration you can add another block of data.
 The **default** block is the fall back if a match cannot be found.
 Below is an example **config.yaml** file that defines the default configuration files for BLISS.

 .. code-block:: none

     default:
         cmddict:
             filename: cmd.yaml

         evrdict:
             filename: evr.yaml

         tlmdict:
             filename: tlm.yaml

         bsc:
             filename: bsc.yaml

+        logging:
+            name: bliss
+            hostname: bliss.jpl.nasa.gov

 BLISS loads **config.yaml** on import.
 If you want to look at the contents of the file programmatically you can access it with:

     >>> bliss.config
     BlissConfig(...)

 You can read more about each component's configuration and configuration-schema files in the component-specific pages.